Statements of Philosophy

 A Statement of Philosophy should not be subject to change without substantial consideration.
 Adoption of a Statement of Philosophy requires an affirmative vote of no less than two-thirds of all members of the existing Board of Directors.
 A motion to revise or rescind a Statement of Philosophy shall not be successful unless supported by an affirmative vote of no less than two-thirds of all members of the existing Board of Directors.

-It is the Position of the Wisconsin Juvenile Court Intake Association that offenders are best served and the interests of the community are best addressed when the presumptive age for circuit court jurisdiction is 18 years.
-Therefore, we are recommending that the presumptive age be increased from age 17 to age 18.
-For those juveniles under 18, waiver of jurisdiction to adult court should be considered on an individual basis by the juvenile court judges.
+It is the position of the Wisconsin Juvenile Court Intake Association that offenders are best served and the interests of the community are best addressed when the presumptive age for circuit court jurisdiction is 18 years old.
+Therefore, we are recommending the presumptive age be increased from age 17 to age 18 years of age.
+For those juveniles under 18, waiver of jurisdiction to adult court should be considered on an individual basis by the juvenile court process.

-It is imperative that a change in juvenile court jurisdiction be accompanied by an adequate increase in funding so that counties will be able to absorb the financial responsibility for 17-year-olds while at the same time maintaining at least the current level of services to all populations.
+It is imperative a change in juvenile court jurisdiction be accompanied by an adequate increase in funding so counties will be able to absorb the financial responsibility for 17 year-olds while at the same time maintaining at least the current level of services to all populations.

-The legislature responded to predictions that there would be an increase in the violent behavior of older juveniles.
-A plague of “super predators” was anticipated.
+The legislature was responding to predictions there would be an increase in the violent behavior of older juveniles; a plague of “super predators.”
 Popular and professional journals predicted chronic and violent offenders becoming commonplace.
-There were expectations that adult jurisdiction would bring swift and severe consequences to these 17-year-old offenders.
-There was also a belief that these 17-year-olds would have the capacity to be effectively deterred from crime by the specter of criminal sanctions.
-In addition, there was a hope that by removing the financial burden of this class, that there would be substantially increased financial resources to serve the younger population.
+There were expectations adult jurisdiction would bring swift and severe consequences to these 17 year-old offenders.
+The belief, at that time, was these 17 year-olds would have the capacity to be effectively deterred from crime by the specter of adult criminal sanctions.
+In addition, there was a hope that by removing the financial burden of this class, there would be substantially increased financial resources to serve the younger population.

-National statistics show that the “super predators” never materialized as a class of offenders.
-The predictions that violent crime would continue to increase were inaccurate.
-More than 80% of the violent offenses are committed by those 20 years and older.
-Only 4% of the juvenile arrests in 2003 were for violent index crimes.
-In Wisconsin the violent index crimes have steadily decreased since 2006.
+National statics show the “super predators” never materialized.
+The predictions violent crime would continue to increase were inaccurate.
+More than 80% of violent offenses are committed by offenders 20 years and older.
+In 2014, only 1.4% of juvenile arrests in Wisconsin were for violent crimes.
+In fact, in Wisconsin, the violent index crimes have steadily decreased since 2006.
 Additionally, studies show juveniles tried in the adult system violate the law again more quickly (and with more serious and/or violent crimes) than those tried in the juvenile system.

-The belief that the adult court system will provide swift and severe consequences is not supported by statistics.
-We are not aware of any statistical analysis that supports that adult courts provide either swift or severe consequences.
-The statutory time limits in the juvenile justice code tend to provide more expedited action.
+The belief the adult court system will provide swift and severe consequences is not supported by statistics.
+We are not aware of any statistical analysis supporting that adult courts provide either swift or severe consequences.
+The statutory time limits in the juvenile justice code tend to provide a more expedited action.

-It is clear that some offenders are more appropriately served in the adult system.
-Juveniles who commit serious crimes against persons or who are chronic offenders may require a response that allows a long period of incarceration or control.
+It is clear some offenders are more appropriately served in the adult system.
+Juveniles who commit serious crimes against persons or who are chronic offenders may require a response allowing a long period of incarceration or control.
 The existing process for waiver of jurisdiction to adult court allows well-informed juvenile court judges to make appropriate jurisdictional decisions.
-These decisions should be based on an analysis of the factors and criteria already existing in the Statutes.
+These decisions should be based on an analysis of the factors and criteria already existing in the Wisconsin State Statutes.

 No discussion of significant public policy can ignore the financial implications.
 The burden of providing services to delinquents falls largely on the shoulders of county agencies.
 With the current restrictions on tax levy increases, no department can absorb the cost of services to 17 year-olds without a substantial negative impact on all other groups.
-Any legislation that would keep 17-year-olds in the juvenile justice system must also create a new revenue stream to support the increased service provision for these youth.
+Any legislation moving 17 year-olds in the juvenile justice system must also create a new revenue stream to support the increased service provision for these youth.